Securing HTML fragments returned by API endpoints

 The above headers are set with JavaScript within the frameworks themselves.
 There are also headers set by the browser:

-- Sec-Fetch-Dest, the initiator for the request.
+• Sec-Fetch-Dest, the initiator for the request. empty for JavaScript requests, document for direct access.

-for direct access, JavaScript requests can have several modes. - Sec-Fetch-Site, whether the request is cross-site or cross-origin.
+• Sec-Fetch-Site, whether the request is cross-site or cross-origin.

-- Sec-Fetch-User, whether the request was initiated by the user.
+• Sec-Fetch-User, whether the request was initiated by the user.

 These headers are supported in all modern browsers, and work across frameworks.
 This makes it easy to detect when our API endpoint is accessed in the intended manner, or whether an attacker lured a victim to open it in their browser.